DavidChristiansen/fluent-aws-cdk/README.md

 # ıllıllı ᖴᒪᑌEᑎT.ᗩᗯᔕ.ᑕᗪK ıllıllı

 A fluent style interface for AWS-CDK.
+This is a personal project and should not, at the moment in time, be used in production.
+YMMV

 <!-- Patience is not simply the ability to wait - it's how we behave while we're waiting.